jiaamasum/gub-academic/README.md

-# Python Programming Solutions
+# PythonIntro - LabPerformance01

-This repository contains solutions to 8 Python programming problems covering basic tasks such as arithmetic operations, loops, and functions.
+Here i have solved 8 Python problems from the lab 01 with tasks such as arithmetic operations, loops, and functions.

 ## Problem List & Descriptions